LucernaSancta/Custom-Server-Teleport/README.md

       send_message: "" # Leave empty to disable the message
 ```

+### Placeholders

+There are currently only two supported placeholders for the `send_message` config:

+- __%playername%__ replaced with the name of the player executing the command
+- __%servername%__ replaced with the name of the target server

 ## Reloading while running

 Use the `/customserverteleport reload` (or the alias `/cst reload`) command to reload the config file mid game